The ancient Chinese believed

 tortoise is the head of the snake.

-On the reverse side of the charm and to the right of the round hole is
+On the reverse side of the charm and to the right of the round

 a "Star Official" (xing guan